basebase-ai/basebase-js/README.md

 2. **Open the test webapp:**
    Open `test.html` in your browser (requires internet connection for js-cookie CDN).
 The webapp includes:

-   - SDK configuration with API key and base URL
+   - Automatic SDK initialization (no manual setup!)
    - Phone verification authentication flow
    - Key-value data operations on a "test" collection
    - Real-time UI updates

 3. **Test workflow:**
-   - Configure your API key and BaseBase server URL
+   - Set your API key in the environment or configuration
-   - Initialize the SDK
    - Request SMS verification code
    - Verify code to authenticate
    - Add/view/delete key-value pairs